-Results from the Scenario 6 analysis were documented in Section 8.3.
+Results from the Scenario 6 analysis were documented in Section 5.3.

 Scenario 7b: The purpose of Scenario 7b was to include Ntoahae Dam (one of the previously LHWP identified dams) to increase the net yield of the system.
-The increased net yield will then be used to supply compensation water to the ORP system to reduce or eliminate the compensation releases required from 3 MAR Makhaleng Dam.
+The increased net yield will then be used to supply mitigation water to the ORP system to reduce or eliminate the mitigation releases required from 3 MAR Makhaleng Dam.
 Ntoahae Dam was selected for this purpose over and above the other possible previously identified LHWP dams as it was the most downstream dam, having the largest incremental catchment downstream of the existing as well as the near future Polihali Dam.
 This will result in the highest additional net yield that can be generated from these previously selected LHWP possible dams.
-The URV for Ntoahae Dam is also relatively low in comparison with other dams considered as part of the DWS RSA study "Development of Water Reconciliation Strategies or large Bulk Water Supply Systems: Orange River" (DWS,2015a) (See Table 8-4).
+The URV for Ntoahae Dam is also relatively low in comparison with other dams considered as part of the DWS RSA study "Development of Water Reconciliation Strategies or large Bulk Water Supply Systems: Orange River" (DWS,2015a) (See Table 5-4).

-Ontion Cost Yield (million URV
+Option Cost Yield (million URV

-option (R million) m3/a) 6% 8% 10%
+Option (R million) m3/a) 6% 8% 10%

-Verbeeldingskraal 1048 200 P0 30 P0 51 P0.63
+Verbeeldingskraal 1048 200 R0.39 R0.51 R0.63

 FSL 1385 1040 200 110.55 10.51 1.0.03

 Malatsi FSL1652 1373 119 R0.87 R1.11 R1.39

 Ntoahae FSL 1645 1370 232 R0.44 R0.57 R0.71

-Table 8-4: Summary of estimated costs, yield and URVs
+Figure 5-6: Summary of estimated costs, yield and URVs